plusworx/gmindocs/configuration.md

 The `gmin show config` command will display any gmin environment variables that are set, as well as contents of a configuration file if one exists.

+## set credentials command

+The `gmin set credentials` command will display a dialogue that allows you to choose a different credentials file to use with gmin.
+The command displays a list of files (excluding the current gmin_credentials file) contained in the directory/folder that is set in the configuration credential path.

+When you choose a file, a copy of it replaces the current gmin_credentials file.
+This, in conjunction with the `set config` command, allows you to switch between Google Workspace domains if you need to administer more than one.

 ## Environment Variables

 If you don't want to use a configuration file and need or want to user environment variables instead, then you can.
 The following environment variables can be used to provide the same information that a configuration file provides: